The Classic Symptoms of a Broken Spirit

 The Classic Symptoms of a Broken Spirit (stylised in lowercase) is the tenth studio album by British metalcore band Architects.
 It was released on 21 October 2022 through Epitaph Records.
 The album was produced by Dan Searle and Josh Middleton.
+This is the last album to feature lead guitarist Josh Middleton before his departure from the band in May 2023.

 Background and promotion

 On 20 April 2022, the band released the brand new single "When We Were Young" along with an accompanying music video.
 The song premiered on BBC Radio 1's Future Sounds with Clara Amfo, along with an interview with Sam Carter afterwards.
 On 12 July, Architects unveiled the single "Tear Gas" and its corresponding music video.
 At the same time, they unexpectedly announced the album itself, the album cover, the track list, and release date.
 On 30 August, the single "Deep Fake" was released.
 On 11 October, one week before the album release, the band released the fourth and final single "A New Moral Low Ground" along with a music video.